LaunchPadLab/lp-components/docs.md

 ## LabeledField

-A container wrapper for redux-form controlled inputs.
+A container for redux-form controlled inputs.
 This wrapper adds a label component (defaults to [InputLabel][68]) above the wrapped component and an error component below (defaults to [InputError][65]).
 Additionally, it adds the class `"error"` to the container if the input is touched and invalid.